Signs (film): Critical reception for soundtrack

 The soundtrack generally received positive reviews.
 William Ruhlmann of Allmusic stated in his review that: With Signs, composer James Newton Howard again joins director M. Night Shyamalan for their third collaboration following The Sixth Sense and Unbreakable, and clearly the film presents another thrilling encounter with the supernatural.
 From his opening "Main Theme," Howard ratchets up the tension, and his music thereafter alternates only between the ominous and the suspenseful.
 He overloads his lower tones, employing eight basses, five percussionists, and even a tuba, but also uses a large string section for short, fast, repetitive figures meant to keep viewers on the edges of their seats.
-This is not particularly imaginative music, just good old Saturday afternoon scary movie fare, the only distinguishing characteristic about it -- consistent with Shyamalan's style -- that it is so relentless.
+This is not particularly imaginative music, just good old Saturday afternoon scary movie fare, the only distinguishing characteristic about it – consistent with Shyamalan's style – that it is so relentless.
 There's just no let up; dread pervades every moment of the director's films, to the point of emotional exhaustion for some, and the score has to have the same uncompromising approach, which can make it a little hard to take when listened to all the way through.

 Reception

 Critical response

-On Rotten Tomatoes the film has an approval rating of 75% based on reviews from 237 critics, with an average rating of 6.80/10.
-The site's critical consensus reads, "With Signs, Shyamalan proves once again an expert at building suspense and giving audiences the chills."
+On Rotten Tomatoes the film has an approval rating of 76% based on reviews from 241 critics, with an average rating of 6.80/10.
+The site's critical consensus reads: "With Signs, Shyamalan proves once again an expert at building suspense and giving audiences the chills."
 On Metacritic, the film scored 59 out of 100 based on 36 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Roger Ebert gave the film four out of four stars, writing "M. Night Shyamalan's Signs is the work of a born filmmaker, able to summon apprehension out of thin air.
+Roger Ebert gave the film four out of four stars, writing: "M. Night Shyamalan's Signs is the work of a born filmmaker, able to summon apprehension out of thin air.
 When it is over, we think not how little has been decided, but how much has been experienced ...
 At the end of the film, I had to smile, recognizing how Shyamalan has essentially ditched a payoff.
 He knows, as we all sense, that payoffs have grown boring."
+Geoff Pevere of The Toronto Star gave the film a scoring of three out of five stars, saying "Ultimately, Signs – as original, interesting and ambitious as it is – is a post-9/11 movie of possibly the most dubious sort."
 Nell Minow of Common Sense Media gave the film four out of five stars; she praised the casting and Shyamalan's direction, saying his "only flaw was not leaving anything to the audience's imagination".